 Check your monitor panel frequently.
-When the MAIN HOLDING TANK, (tank #1) is completely full, sewage cannot be emptied from the toilet bowl.
-If the AUXILIARY HOLDING TANK (tank #2) is overfilled, drain water will "backup" into the tub and cause an unpleasant cleaning job.
+When the BLACK WATER HOLDING TANK is completely full, sewage cannot be emptied from the toilet bowl.
+If the GRAY WATER HOLDING TANK is overfilled, drain water will "backup" into the tub and cause an unpleasant cleaning job.
 Never drain the tanks at any place other than an approved dumping station.